msonstei/mptcp/README.md

 Applications and work associated with PhD research.
 The purpose of this research is to leverage MP-TCP to obfuscate data allowing safe transport without encryption requirements.

-The overall project consists of several key peices.
+The overall project consists of several key pieces.

   - Initialize
   - Split data
-  - Send data across several, disparit paths using MP-TCP
+  - Send data across several, disparate paths using MP-TCP
     - Ethernet
     - WiFi
     - Internet